 - Prepare for triggers – By the time you’ve reached adulthood, you probably have a pretty good idea of what behaviors and comments get under your skin.
 Whether it’s certain questions, inappropriate behavior, or something else that causes you stress, it’s important to make a mental plan for how you’re going to react to these triggers.

-Holiday Wish List Idea: Incorporate mindfulness into the coming year by asking for Jennifer Raye’s A Year of Mindfulness journal.
+Holiday Wish List Idea: Incorporate mindfulness into the coming year by asking for a mindfulness journal.
 This is one of the best ways to understand your own thoughts and find your inner peace!

 #2 Get into The Spirit With CBD